doingWork234/MATLAB-Propeller-Generator/README.md

 # MATLAB-Propeller-Generator
 Automated MATLAB based propeller prototype generator using OpenProp, producing blade geometry that can be viewed in Ansys SpaceClaim or SolidWorks.
-Can be used for meshing for further CFD analysis however requires repairing of microscoping gaps due to rounding errors in MATLAB.
+Can be used for meshing for further CFD analysis however requires repairing of the surface.
+These occur due to small continuity gaps caused MATLAB precision.

 This script generates a surface mesh of the propeller, it does not generate a volumetric mesh which is needed for CFD analysis.
 However, volumetric meshing can be done through spaceclaim once the "holes" are fixed through software such as Ansys Spaceclaim.
 It also serves as a means to make a quick and easy draft and meshing rather than a full functioning CAD based model.